samGilbert95/jenkins_mongo_webhook/README.md

 ### Tech used
 ---
 ##### Languages
-Chef was used to create and run the tests
+Chef was used to create and run the tests..

 ### Challenges
 ---